 Community Based staff will be reimbursed for applicable mileage

-A Master's degree in a social services discipline is preferred
+A Master's degree in a social services discipline is required

-One year of related experience in counseling and/or case management is required
+One year of clinical experience counseling with youth

 Excellent written, verbal, and oral skills

 Basic computer knowledge